How to Plan a Business Lunch Event

-Tips for Choosing the Right Lunch Menu for an Event
+Tips for Choosing the Right Business Lunch Menu

 As an event coordinator, you will almost certainly be asked to set up lunch events.
 Of course, there are many different types of lunch events, and it will be up to you to select appropriate dishes, beverages, and service.